-Respected Chief Guest, Hon Min of Sci & Tech and Earth Sciences and the Minister of Health & Family Welfare, VP of CSIR, Dr Harsh Vardhan ji, Guest of Hon Dr Shekhar C Mande, Sec.
-DSIR & DG CSIR, All my colleague and staff members of CSIR-IMMT, invited guests and friends of CSIR, watching Live through webcast and ladies and gentlemen, I welcome you all and greet you all on the occasion of CSIR-IMMT’s 57th Foundation Day celebration.
-This was supposed to be on April 13 like every other year, but due to National lockdown, we have postponed it to today.
-We are very grateful to the Hon Minister that he is present amongst us, in spite of his busy schedule at the time of COVID19.
-His blessings on this auspicious occasion will be long remembered.
+Respected Chief Guest, Dr Shekhar C Mande, Sec.
+DSIR & DG CSIR, dignitaries on the dais and off the dais, all my colleague and staff members of CSIR-IMMT, invited guests and friends of CSIR, watching Live through webcast and ladies and gentlemen, I welcome you all and greet you all on the occasion of CSIR-IMMT’s 58th Foundation Day.
+We are very grateful to DG, CSIR that he is present amongst us, in spite of his busy schedule.

 Prof. Suddhasatwa Basu

 Director, CSIR-IMMT, Bhubaneswar